LouisBrunner/diff-action/README.md

 ## Usage

-The following shows how to compare two files and output the difference to a file.
+The following shows how to compare two files, making sure only additions happened, and output the difference to a file.

 ```
 name: "build-test"